BASTILLE FESTIVAL SYDNEY

 Bastille Festival Sydney was born BBR Festival in 2013 in front of the historical venue of Customs House in Sydney CBD.
 It was named after the three colours of the French flag “Bleu Blanc Rouge”, celebrating the French National Day “Bastille Day” as well as sharing the French way of life with Australian people.

-In July 2018, BBR Festival will celebrate its 6th Anniversary and for the occasion will be renamed “BASTILLE FESTIVAL SYDNEY”.
+In July 2017, BBR Festival celebrated its 5th Anniversary and for the occasion was renamed “BASTILLE FESTIVAL SYDNEY”.

 Over the past five years, this free annual event has become the most anticipated street gathering celebrating French Culture in the city and brings the very best things in life – FOOD, WINE and ARTS – right to the heart of Sydney.